jjatria/Net-Async-MPD/README.md

     the referenced array contains more than one command, then these will be sent to the server as a command list.

-    An optional subroutine reference passed as the last argument will be passed to the condvar constructor, and fire when the condvar is ready (= when there is a response from the server).
+    An optional subroutine reference passed as the last argument will be set as the the `on_ready` of the Future, which will fire when there is a response from the server.

     The response from the server will be parsed with a command-specific parser, to provide some structure to the flat lists returned by MPD.
 If no parser is